lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/strategy.md

 The `buildRoute` method accepts an origin and destination and returns a collection of the route's checkpoints.

-The navigator class doesn’t care which algorithm is selected since its primary job is to render a set of checkpoints on the map.
+The navigator class doesn't care which algorithm is selected since its primary job is to render a set of checkpoints on the map.

 ```mermaid
 ---